-SHAREHOLDER LETTER

-A message from our Chief Executive Officer
+SHAREHOLDER LETTER A message from our Chief Executive Officer

-Adjusted earnings per share (diluted) increased 41.4% in 2010, while Economic Profit increased 51.0%.
-Over the last ten years, adjusted earnings per share have grown to \$5.70 from \$0.57, while Economic Profit has grown to \$123.1 million from a loss of \$4.8 million.
-We are proud of these accomplishments.
-The results produced since the start of the financial crisis are particularly satisfying, as many industry followers predicted a much different outcome for us than the one we achieved.
+Adjusted earnings per share (diluted) increased 28.8% in 2011, while Economic Profit increased $17.3\%^{1}$ .
+Over the last eleven years, adjusted earnings per share (diluted) have grown at a compounded annual rate of 29.1% (to \$7.34 from \$0.57), while Economic Profit has grown to \$144.3 million from a loss of \$4.8 million.
+Over this period, we have almost tripled the amount of capital invested in our business, more than doubled the rate of return we earn on that capital, and reduced the number of shares outstanding by almost 40% by repurchasing our shares at a significant discount to both the current market price and our estimate of intrinsic value.
+We are proud of these results, which we achieved in a variety of economic and competitive environments, including the most recent financial crisis.